GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/phaseField/SingleEdgeNotch-Shear/Example.rst

 - :ref:`ExampleSingleEdgeNotchTension`, the mode-I counterpart of this benchmark, which describes the phase-field formulation and the constitutive parameters in detail.
-- :ref:`ExampleThreePointsBendingWithHoles`, where the crack path is driven by the interaction between bending and geometric features.
+- :ref:`ExampleThreePointsBending` and :ref:`ExampleThreePointsBendingWithHoles`, the same model
+  applied to a structural specimen, with and without holes deflecting the crack path.

 **Feedback on this example**